Nuxt-Paris/talks/.github/ISSUE_TEMPLATE/talk-submission.md

 ---

+**Nb: talks can be in English or in French, both are welcome :)**

 # <Talk>

 ## About the talk:

 ### Content:

-*2 to 5 lines describing what you would like the talk to be about :)*
+*2 to 5 lines describing what you would like the talk to be about.*

 ### Duration: